 - Grab the right knob (that controls the highlight) and pull it left until it meets the right edge of the histogram

 - Change the channel to Green and repeat step 3 and 4

 - Change the channel to Blue and repeat step 3 and 4

-This is a technique that does require some trial and error but once you get the hang of it and understand how the colors of the different channels work, it has the potential to do a great job.
+As mentioned, this technique requires some trial and error but once you get the hang of it and understand how the colors of the different channels work, it has the potential to do a great job.

-When the color cast is dominant, such as in the example image from this article, the Match Color technique will make the biggest difference.
-This technique is much easier than the previous and it requires only one simple click.
+In situations where the color cast is very dominant, such as in the example image from this article, the Match Color technique does the best job.

 - Go to Image -> Adjustments -> Match Color